 Filing a tax extension is free, easy and automatic: Just submit Form 4868 electronically or on paper by the filing deadline.
 TurboTax Easy Extension makes it easy.

 Not only will you extend the filing deadline until October 15, you'll relieve the stress that often accompanies trying to pull everything together by tax time.
 More time and less stress means you'll be able to thoroughly review your return and ensure you're taking advantage of all the tax benefits available to you.

 An extension will allow you to take advantage of retroactive changes to the tax law that might be made after the filing deadline, without the added time and expense of filing an amendment.
-Additionally, some tax professionals theorize that filing an extension will decrease your odds of being audited, since IRS auditors must meet quotas and try to do so early in the year.
+Additionally, some tax professionals theorize that filing an extension will decrease your odds of being audited, since IRS auditors have to meet quotas and try to do so early in the year.
 While the IRS does not disclose its process for selecting returns for audit, the earlier a return is filed, the longer it is in the system and thus subject to a review.

 Missing or inaccurate information

 You can't file an accurate return if you don't have all the information you need, or if what you have is incorrect.
 It's not unusual for some information returns, such as a Schedule K-1 or Form 1099, to arrive too late to allow you to complete your tax return by the filing deadline.
 The IRS does impose deadlines for filing information returns, but extensions are frequently granted.
 These extensions can usually be for 30 days or six months, depending on the return.

 Financial institutions and investment companies typically send 1099s to their customers to report interest, dividends, capital gains and sale proceeds.
 These returns often need correction, especially if they are based on information from multiple investments.
 "Sometimes if a company knows they are going to be correcting 1099s," notes Martin Cole, a tax educator and former accountant, "they will send a notice to let clients know a change is coming."